 Why This Matters

 Higher provider earnings on Rover and Tails attract better walkers and encourage long-term relationships.
 Wag's ~40% fee often leads to higher provider turnover and less consistency for pet owners.
-For a side-by-side breakdown of how Rover, Care.com, and Tails compare on total cost, see our full platform comparison or our best dog walking apps guide.
+For a side-by-side breakdown of how Rover, Care.com, and Tails compare on total cost, see our full platform comparison, our Care.com vs Rover fee answer, or our best dog walking apps guide.